Generic Name: nitric oxide (inhalation gas) (NYE trik OX ide)

 Since nitric oxide is given in a controlled medical setting by a healthcare professional, an overdose is not likely to occur.
 However, an overdose of nitric oxide is not expected to produce life-threatening symptoms.

-What should be avoided after receiving nitric oxide?
+What should be avoided after my child receives nitric oxide?

 Follow your doctor's instructions about any restrictions in feeding, medications, or activity after your baby has been treated with nitric oxide.